West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 connectors can be tricky to put on the cable for those not used to them.
 A TV shop can put them on for you if you have trouble.

-Each of West Lane Translator\'s UHF HDTV translators operates at an effective radiated power of 2,500 watts.
+Each of West Lane Translator's UHF HDTV translators operates at an effective radiated power of 2,500 watts.
 The transmitting equipment is only half of the total system, however.
 The other half is your receiving equipment which, like the translator, it must be kept in top condition